Ricinus

 Ricinus communis, the castor bean or castor oil plant, is a species of perennial flowering plant in the spurge family, Euphorbiaceae.
 It is the sole species in the monotypic genus, Ricinus, and subtribe, Ricininae.
-The evolution of castor and its relation to other species are currently being studied using modern genetic tools.
-It reproduces with a mixed pollination system which favors selfing by geitonogamy but at the same time can be an out-crosser by anemophily (wind pollination) or entomophily (insect pollination).

-Its seed is the castor bean, which, despite its name, is not a bean (that is, the seed of many Fabaceae).
-Castor is indigenous to the southeastern Mediterranean Basin, Eastern Africa, and India, but is widespread throughout tropical regions (and widely grown elsewhere as an ornamental plant).
+Its seed is the castor bean, which despite the term is not a bean (as it is not the seed of a member of the family Fabaceae).
+Castor is indigenous to the southeastern Mediterranean Basin, East Africa, and India, but is widespread throughout tropical regions (and widely grown elsewhere as an ornamental plant).

 Castor seed is the source of castor oil, which has a wide variety of uses.
 The seeds contain between 40% and 60% oil that is rich in triglycerides, mainly ricinolein.
-The seed also contains ricin, a highly potent water-soluble toxin, which is also present in lower concentrations throughout the plant.
+The seed also contains ricin, a highly potent water-soluble toxin.